Rearrangements of gaussian fields: Acknowledgements

 \section{Acknowledgements}

-The authors wish to warmly thank Pr.Ilya Molchanov, who suggested the use of triangulations, and more generally helped very much by many discussions to bring this article to its maturity.
+The authors wish to warmly thank Pr.Ilya Molchanov, who suggested the use of triangulations, and more generally for enriching discussions that contributed to bring this article to its maturity.
+We also are very grateful to the referee, who, by its careful reading and judicious remarks, helped improving this article.